yext/answers-search-ui/README.md

   searchOnChange: true,
   // Optional, the icon url to show in the geo button
   geoButtonIcon: 'path/to/url',
+  // Optional, the alt text to use with the geo button's icon
+  geoButtonIconAltText: 'Use My Location',
   // Optional, the text to show in the geo button
   geoButtonText: 'Use my location',
   // Optional, Search parameters for the geolocation autocomplete